Blog

 Why does this matter: Prevention beats detection for AI threats

-Semantic classification enables proactive protection by understanding what data means, not just where it's stored.
-This allows security teams to identify potential AI exposure risks before deployment rather than discovering them after security incidents occur.
+Traditional security tools aren't designed for AI-speed threats.
+Organizations need specialized approaches to identify potential AI exposure risks before deployment rather than discovering them after security incidents occur.

 When Copilot exposes sensitive data, traditional containment approaches don't work.
 The information may have already been synthesised into summaries or shared through chat sessions.